 When checking your status, you’ll have access to the following information:

-- Award Letter—Accept, decline, or request changes to your financial aid awards, and report any additional awards you’ve received.
-Learn more.
+- Financial Aid Notification—Accept, decline, or request changes to your financial aid awards, and report any additional awards you’ve received.

-- Award Summary—View a summary of your financial aid awards.
+- Financial Aid Summary—View a summary of your financial aid awards.

 - Cost of Attendance—View your financial aid cost of attendance budget.

-- Award History—View the history of your financial aid awards while attending Illinois.
+- Financial Aid History—View the history of your financial aid awards while attending Illinois.

 - Scholarship Letter—View the scholarships Illinois has awarded you.
-This letter is generated when you’ve been awarded an institutional scholarship but either haven’t applied for other forms of financial aid or haven’t yet received a Financial Aid Award Letter.
+This letter is generated when you’ve been awarded an institutional scholarship but either haven’t applied for other forms of financial aid or haven’t yet received a Financial Aid Notification.

-- Shopping Sheet—The U.S. Department of Education designed this tool to simplify the information you receive about costs and financial aid so that you can make informed decisions about which postsecondary institution to attend.
-It’s available beginning with the 2013-14 award year once you’ve been packaged for financial aid.
+- College Financing Plan —The U.S. Department of Education designed this tool to simplify the information you receive about costs and financial aid so that you can make informed decisions about which postsecondary institution to attend.
 Compare institutions in terms of grant and scholarship amounts, net costs, graduation rates, loan default rates, median borrowing, and estimated monthly loan payments after graduation.

 How We Communicate With You